Moving?

 I am feeling the best I ever have about doing meaningful purposeful work with real impact.
 It seems like if I want to continue to do my absolute best, being in the bay is a requirement.
 It is the place where AI and AI safety are happening.

 I am feeling really unexcited about people right now.
 I was at a dinner party this weekend that I was really really excited to attend, and then I got there and within an hour I had approximately decided that I wasn’t excited about any of the 10 or so people.
 There was such a visceral sense of like "you all just talk about your clearly oft repeated college and high school stories with maybe some offhanded discussion of your boring corporate job.
 There were 3-4 people that were new and not ingroup and they just got kind of abandoned to talk to themselves, none of the group of longtime friends tried to bring them in.
-None of the group conversations tried to broach anything hard or new or interesting, it all felt so cached1.
+None of the group conversations tried to broach anything hard or new or interesting, it all felt so cached2.
 I had one or two 1:1 conversations that I enjoyed, but I came away wishing so badly that I had more curiosity.
 More innate burning passion to want to know these other souls.
 But I couldn’t do it.
 I used to be so so excited about people.
 New people.
 All people.
 Everyone felt like a flower I could unfold and find something fascinating.
-My desire for this was so great I was down to have 30+ people in my house every other Saturday - cooking for all of them2!
+My desire for this was so great I was down to have 30+ people in my house every other Saturday - cooking for all of them3!
 Somewhere in the intervening 5 years since I started that event I got burned, worn out, resentful.
-And it’s really hard for me to tell how much this is a correct update vs. some sort of internal emotional blockage3.
+And it’s really hard for me to tell how much this is a correct update vs. some sort of internal emotional blockage4.
 I put myself out there, really bared myself to the world, was my authentic truthful self to the many hundreds of people who came through my house - really truthfully fully wishing to both facilitate and personally find connection.
 I’m picky.
 Or at least that’s been my reality.
 The base rate of someone I am really genuinely excited to be in connection with is so low.
-I really really really wish this weren’t the case4.
+I really really really wish this weren’t the case5.
 I don’t hide this.
 I will absolutely be excited for someone to be at my event or be excited to be having a fun/engaging conversation with someone, etc. I will not pretend to be personally excited about forming a 1:1 connection with them.
 Where am I going with this?
 It feels bad to get EV less than 1 invite back for each 30 people.
 It feels bad to feel some connection and then have it fizzle and die by the 3rd hang.
 Over and over.
 And it’s not to say I got nothing out of this.
 My wonderful communal home probably wouldn’t exist otherwise.
 Many of these people I feel very close and comfy and intimate with.
 I enjoy being with them on couches, at dinner, being part of a tribe.
 Sharing our lives with each other feels good.
-But even still for many of them I’m really uncertain whether I am genuinely excited at spending purposeful 1:1 intense conversations with them.
-Probably the reason I love communal living so much is I can have that genuine connection, the care, the closeness, the “I care about this person”, without having to personally be super excited at the prospect of an intense5 conversation with them6.
+But even still for some of them I’m really uncertain whether I am genuinely excited at spending purposeful 1:1 intense conversations with them.
+Probably the reason I love communal living so much is I can have that genuine connection, the care, the closeness, the “I care about this person”, without having to personally be super excited at the prospect of an intense6 conversation with them7.
 This is probably why I’m having a hard time in the repair process with some of my homies for whom I do really care about, but I just want to like be in connection in our home.
 Ease back into comfy care.
 I want us to be vulnerable and excited to be around each other, like just do the thing that has always felt good and real you know?
-We don’t need to do some other realm of scheduling 1:1s, but it looks like perhaps this wish of mine does not track reality.
-Also, it’s probably not the most connective thing in the world to hear from me that I’m not sure how excited I am about scheduling 1:1s.
+We don’t need to do some other realm of scheduling 1:1s!
 This paragraph is huge, what’s the point…

 It feels much easier to tackle lots of medium/small problems after making a huge shift (totally random example: moving) where everything is naturally disrupted.
 Tackling lots of small/med problems from a stable state is so much harder because the natural existing equilibrium for all of these problems is that they are in the state of being a problem.